 - Dairy products such as milk, cheese or yoghurt

-And for those who have to go to work, following a simple colostomy diet is essential, and gas emitting foods or drinks can be left as weekend treats when you stay at home.
+And for those who have to go to work, following a simple colostomy diet is essential, and gas-emitting foods or drinks can be reserved for weekend treats when you stay at home.

 An important thing to note is to chew food more carefully and eat more slowly so as not to take unnecessary gulps of air which will cause gas build-up.

-Most times when the bag's balloon outs there is no need to change it.
-All that may be required is 'releasing' the gas build up privately in the toilet or bathroom.
+Most times when the bag balloons out, there is no need to change it.
+All that may be required is releasing the gas build-up privately in the toilet or bathroom.

 Modern colostomy bags have a small pinhole opening that's linked to a thin disk of charcoal filter.
 This hole is normally covered with little stoma bag filter covers.
 These covers can be lifted to expel the air and release the gas.
 The gas passes through the charcoal filter with odour.